kronor-io/pg_incremental/README.md

 - **Sequence pipelines** - The pipeline query is executed for a range of sequence values, with a mechanism to ensure that no more new sequence values will fall in the range.
 These pipelines are most suitable for incrementally building summary tables.
 - **Time interval pipelines** - The pipeline query is executed for a time interval or range of time intervals, after the time interval has passed.
 These pipelines can be used for incrementally building summary tables or periodically exporting new data.
-- **File list pipelines (PREVIEW)** - The pipeline query is executed for a new file obtained from a file list function.
+- **File list pipelines** - The pipeline query is executed for a new file obtained from a file list function.
 These pipelines can be used to import new data.

 Each pipeline has a command with 1 or 2 parameters.
 The pipelines run periodically using [pg\_cron](https://github.com/citusdata/pg_cron) (every minute, by default) and execute the command only if there is new data to process.
 However, each pipeline execution will appear in `cron.job_run_details` regardless of whether there is new data.